 Recently, I started at Mozilla Research.
-I am really excited to be a part of a small but a great team working hard to solve important ML problems.
+I am really excited to be a part of a small but great team working hard to solve important ML problems.
 And everything is open-sourced.
 We license things to make open-sourced.
-Oxymoron by the first sight, isn't it.
+Oxymoron by first sight isn't it.
 But I like it !!

 Below I like to share my pinpoint summary of the well-known TTS papers which are by no means complete but useful to highlight important aspects of these papers.
 Let's start.

-Phonemes : units of sounds, we pronounce as we speak.
-Necessary since very similar words in letter might be pronounced very differently (e.g. "Rough" "Though")
+Phonemes: units of sounds, we pronounce as we speak.
+Necessary since very similar words in the letter might be pronounced very differently (e.g. "Rough" "Though")

 Vocoder: part of the system decoding from features to audio signals.
 Wave is used in Deep Voice at that stage.